 Propulsion and performance of Sharktech 38 Defiant

-The autonomous vessel is compatible with three different engine configurations, including a twin diesel waterjet configuration, twin straight-shaft inboard configuration and a triple outboard configuration.
+The autonomous vessel is compatible with three different engine configurations, including a twin diesel waterjet configuration, twin straight-shaft inboard configuration and triple outboard configuration.

 Designed for patrol missions, the triple outboard configuration integrates three four-stroke Mercury Verado 300hp engines burning gasoline.
 The fully self-contained propulsion system is placed outside the vessel.
 The engines can be changed based on the operator requirements.